tikoker/Virtual-Png-Webcam-VPW/README.md

 &emsp;How to use it:\
 Disable pyvenv.cfg, install python 3.12.5 in the root folder, or use the paths to the one installed on your system.\
-The corresponding parameters are saved in config.json
+The corresponding parameters are saved in config.json\
+Run settings.bat and choose your microphone

 "background_color" the choice is one of the standard colors "green ; gray"\
 "custom_background_rgba" is a custom color in the "RGBA" format, either there is nothing there, or it is not used for use from "background_color"\